Current as of December 2016 | Download print version (in PDF)

 The supply of indicated goods or services is not exempt if:

-- the basic purpose is to obtain additional income in direct competition with taxable entities liable for VAT (VAT Law Article 42).
+- The basic purpose is to obtain additional income in direct competition with taxable entities liable for VAT (VAT Act Article 42).

 The supply of all above-mentioned goods and services (except occasional fundraising events) by organizations, that are not public bodies, is exempt from VAT under one or more of the following conditions on a case-by-case basis:

-- it is not likely that the exemption would distort competition, such as by giving taxable persons a less favorable position in the market (VAT Law Article 43).
+- It is not likely that the exemption would distort competition, such as by giving taxable persons a less favorable position in the market (VAT Act Article 43).

 c) Imports of certain type of goods, including the following:

 - Certain goods, donated free of charge and without any commercial intention to public authorities or to charitable or philanthropic organizations, for free distribution to the needy;

 - Certain goods, imported by public authorities or by charitable or philanthropic organizations, for free distribution to victims of disasters or wars or to be made available to such victims while remaining the property of the importing organizations; and

 - Certain goods for educating, training, or employing the handicapped, if they were donated free of charge and with no commercial intention and if they were imported directly by an organization that will use them.

 d) Exemptions linked to the export of goods to organizations which export the goods as part of their philanthropic or charitable activities performed outside of the EU.